10 Best Marketing Project Management Software Solutions [2024]

 teamwork logo.

-Teamwork: Best For Client-Facing Project Teams
+Teamwork: Best for Client-Facing Project Teams

-Teamwork is most often lauded for its advanced workforce and performance management features.
+Teamwork is also often lauded for its advanced workforce and performance management features.
 It has one of the clearest and most consistent workload management feature sets on the market, also offering accountability management, time tracking, task management, invoicing, and communication tools to make the user experience better for everyone.

 Teamwork’s highly intuitive interface and workload management capabilities make it easier for marketing managers to track employee bandwidth across roles and projects.

-Key Features
+Standout Features

 Pros